lebrunthibault/protocol0/README.md

 # Protocol0

-Protocol0 is a control surface script project for Ableton Live (tested on 11 and 10)
+Protocol0 is a control surface script project for Ableton Live 11

 It is a "selected track control" like script focused on working in session view.